Financial Aid for Law Students

 There are various types of financial aid available to Law students who need financial assistance.

-The Central Provident Fund (CPF) Education Loan Scheme is only available to eligible Bachelor of Laws students who are paying subsidised tuition fees and cannot be used to pay miscellaneous fees.
-This scheme is not eligible for Juris Doctor students.
+The Central Provident Fund (CPF) Education Loan Scheme is available to all subsidised SUSS full-time undergraduate students who are Singapore Citizens (SC) or Singapore Permanent Residents (PR) studying in the MOE-subsidised degree programmes at SUSS.
+This scheme cannot be used to pay miscellaneous fees.

 Repayment